gregfullard/100-days-of-code/log.md

 I definitely think it's important to just get the CRUD stack streamlined before we build out all of the screens

 **Links:**

+### Day 97: 2020-09-02
+Long day so far, trying to figure out the best approach for building a multi-select control in Formik.
+Just as I reached the home-straight, I discovered the react-select library.
+Sorted out all my issues :)

+**Thoughts:**

+**Links:**